-Allow easy access to the round plate on the front of the water box.
-The plate will need to be removed to replace piston seals (leathers) occasionally.
+Allow easy access to the round plate that cover the diaphragms.
+The plate will need to be removed to replace diaphragms occasionally.
 If the water source is dirty, more maintenance is required, so leave plenty of work space.
-See Figure 2.1: SolarForce Piston Pump System Layout for clearance requirements.
+See Figure 2.1: SolarRam Piston Pump System Layout for clearance requirements.

-The pump and the belt guard must be screwed or bolted down to a base of wood, concrete or steel.
+The pump must be screwed or bolted down to a base of wood, concrete or steel.
 Be sure that the mounting structure will be able to support the weight of the pump and plumbing and is sturdy enough to prevent vibration from shaking the pump loose.
 The mounting structure should be able to support the pump, in damp conditions, for many years.
 Level the mounting base, to ensure proper oil distribution.